-Rainwater harvesting is the process of collecting and storing rainwater for future use.
-This article focuses on the details of rainwater harvesting including - what is rainwater harvesting is, its uses, methods, technologies, etc.
+Rainwater harvesting is the process of collecting, conveying, storing, and utilizing rainwater for future use.
+This article discusses the details of rainwater harvesting, including what rainwater harvesting is, its application areas, technology, treatment processes, and factors affecting harvested quantity.

 In this article: